ismir2022staging/ismir2022staging.github.io/program/tutorials.md

 title: International Society for Music Information Retrieval
 ---

+All the tutorials at ISMIR 2022 will take place on 04 December, 2022 in a hybrid format.
+There will be three parallel tutorials each in the morning and the afternoon sessions, with a total of six tutorials.

+# Morning Session

-# 1. An Introduction to Symbolic Music Processing in Python with Partitura
+## T1(M): An Introduction to Symbolic Music Processing in Python with Partitura

 Symbolic music formats (e.g., MIDI, MusicXML/MEI) can provide a variety of high-level musical information like note pitch and duration, key/time signature, beat/downbeat position, etc. Such data can be used as both input/training data and as ground truth for MIR systems.